 There is considerable controvery surrounding the co-morbidity of ADHD and depression [Solomon et al., 2016].
-While the symptoms of depression appear to be associated with concussion [Yrondi et al., 2017] with rates reportedly as high as 75% co-morbidity, other studies have not found mood disordes to be more prevalent in populations with ADHD than in the general population [Biederman et al., 1991].
+While the symptoms of depression appear to be associated with concussion [Yrondi et al., 2017] with co-morbidity rates as high as 75%, mood disordes are not more prevalent in populations with ADHD than in the general population [Biederman et al., 1991].
 Even more unclear is the role that ADHD may play in the development of mTBI-induced depression.

 A major finding from this study is that repeated mTBI produces transient depression-like behavior in the PNE mouse model.
-This behavior is not associated with PNE or ADHD but emerges as a consequence of repetitive mTBI in the PNE mice.
-Since the control group of mice did not show this behavior following mTBI, we conclude that depression is the result of synergistic interactions between PNE and mTBI.
-Therefore, we suggest that ADHD may predispose the individual to the development of depression, albeit transiently, following repeated concussions.
-Whether the mTBI-induced depression may be influenced by treatment with stimulant or non-stimulant drugs that are effective in ADHD remains to be examined.

-The transient nature of the mTBI-induced depression is consistent with the finding in human populations that although depression may occur acutely after injury, the presence of ADHD is not a significant risk factor for the persistence of symptoms beyond a month [Iverson et al., 2017].
+Not only did PNE not induce immobility in the tail suspension test, the repetitive mTBI in the non-PNE mice was sub-threshold with respect to this depression-like behavior.
+The behavior emerged only as a consequence of repetitive mTBI in the PNE mice.
+Thus, it appears that depression-like behavior in the present study may be the result of synergistic interactions between PNE and mTBI.
+While the transient nature of the mTBI-induced depression is consistent with the finding that the presence of ADHD is not a significant risk factor for the persistence of symptoms beyond a month in human populations [Iverson et al., 2017], these data raise the possibility that ADHD may reduce the resiliency to mTBI-induced depression.

-In conclusion, our data suggest that untreated ADHD may be a risk factor for transient depression-like behavior following repeated mTBI.
-Whether individuals who are being treated for ADHD carry the same risk as those that are not receiving treatment remains to be examined.
-Our data also show that repeated mTBI may contribute to transient attention deficit in individuals without pre-existing ADHD.
-Together these data call for a re-examnination of the current recommendation that participation in contact sports in the managenet of untreated ADHD and supports the recommendation thatshould be a routine part of post-concussion management (Stazyk et al., 2017)and .
+In conclusion, the data presented here suggest that repeated bouts of mTBI may increase the risk of attention deficit and that untreated ADHD may be a risk factor for transient mTBI-induced depression-like behavior.
+Whether stimulants may be effective treatments for depression that results from the synergy between mTBI and ADHD remains an open question (Iaccarino et al., 2020), it is not known whether individuals who are being treated for ADHD carry the same risk for mTBI-induced depression as those that are not receiving the treatment.
+Together these data call for a re-examnination of the current recommendation that participation in contact sports is beneficial for the management of ADHD and supports the recommendation that depression screening should be a routine part of post-concussion management for all individuals with mTBI (Stazyk et al., 2017), and particularly those with a diagnosis of ADHD.

 Additional References added by CWL (listed alphabetically)